-This manual covers the installation, safety, and use of the Gamry Instruments EIS Box instrument with Revision 7 (and later revisions) of the Gamry Framework software.
+This manual covers the installation, safety, and use of the Gamry Instruments EIS Box 5000 instrument with Revision 7 (and later revisions) of the Gamry Framework software.
 It is equally useful when setting up a newly-purchased instrument or modifying the setup of an older instrument for use with new software.
-Technical material such as specifications and connector pin-outs is in the Appendices.
+Technical information such as specifications and connector pin-outs are in the Appendices.

 This manual discusses software installation and software operation in some detail.
 The installation is written assuming installation using Revision 7 of Gamry's Framework software.
-Installation is also described in Gamry Instruments's Quick-Start Installation Guide.

-Software support for the EIS Box is described in the Gamry Help system.
+Software support for the EIS Box 5000 is described in the Gamry Help system.

-All Gamry Instruments applications running under the Gamry Framework control the EIS Box via a PSTAT object.
+All Gamry Instruments applications running under the Gamry Framework control the EIS Box 5000 via a PSTAT object.
 See the Framework's Help for information concerning PSTAT objects and their functions.

-About the EIS Box
+About the EIS Box 5000

-The EIS Box (pronounced "ice box") is a value-oriented, research-grade electrochemical instrument packaged in a small case.
+The EIS Box 5000 (pronounced "ice box") is a value-oriented, research-grade electrochemical instrument packaged in a small case.
 It is designed to for battery-testing via electrochemical impedance spectroscopy up to eight cells.

-The EIS Box excels at electrochemical impedance testing of small- to medium-sized single-cell energy-storage and power-conversion devices.
+The EIS Box 5000 excels at electrochemical impedance testing of small- to medium-sized single-cell energystorage and power-conversion devices.
 Such devices include batteries, electrical double-layer capacitors, fuel cells, and photovoltaic cells.
-The EIS Box can apply and measure currents from 5 A to $\sim$ 0.05 $\mu$ A.
+The EIS Box 5000 can apply and measure currents from 5 A to $\sim 0.05 \ \mu$ A.

-Features of the EIS Box include:
+Features of the EIS Box 5000 include: